Düzenle

 To create an Azure Function from a specific Table or View in object explorer (OE), right-click on a table or view from a connected server in SQL Server object explorer and select Create Azure Function with SQL Binding.

-If you haven't yet created the Azure Function project, a VS Code prompt will appear to aid in creating a new Azure Function project.
+If you haven't yet created the Azure Function project, a Visual Studio Code prompt appears to aid in creating a new Azure Function project.

-Screenshot of VS Code notification to create a new Azure Function project since none were found in folder.
+Screenshot of Visual Studio Code notification to create a new Azure Function project since none were found in folder.

-The extension will then ask you to select the folder where you want to create the Azure Function.
+The extension then asks you to select the folder where you want to create the Azure Function.

 Screenshot of a prompt to choose folder to create Azure Function with SQL binding to.

-If you're creating an Azure Function with SQL binding from a table, the extension will prompt you to select the binding type to use, either an Input (Retrieves data from a database) or Output (Save data to a database) binding.
+If you're creating an Azure Function with SQL binding from a table, the extension prompts you to select the binding type to use, either an Input (Retrieves data from a database) or Output (Save data to a database) binding.

 Note